How to Print Nutrition Labels

 Other Resources

 In case you want to know more about the lingo of labels and printing, ID Images has a nice glossary.
-For specific and really helpful advice based on personal experience, Michael Adams' of Green Mountain Mustard (and Gredio) has a great post on how to make and print your labels.
+For specific and really helpful advice based on personal experience, Michael Adams' of Green Mountain Mustard (and Gredio) has a great post on how to print food labels.
 And please share your tips, ideas, or thoughts on printing labels and any recommendations for vendors or services in the comments below.

 About Lev Berlin